Defining Huddle Metrics

 Info

-As a result, what Huddle measures and how it measures deliberately differ from traditional engagement or culture surveys, which are built for infrequent diagnostics and centralised action, not for tracking fast-moving team conditions or emerging risk.
+As a result, what Huddle measures and how questions are asked are deliberately different from traditional engagement or culture surveys, which are built for infrequent diagnostics and centralised action.
+It focuses on what teams are experiencing now — the observable conditions leaders can actually influence.

 Options For Defining Your Huddle Metrics

-Choose your own metrics which align to your focus areas, drawing on our best practice design guidelines and library of pre-designed validated metrics for guidance.
-Learn more here.
+Choose your own metrics which align to your focus areas, drawing on our best practice design guidelines and library of pre-designed recommended metrics.

 Co-design a metric set with a Teamgage expert based on your strategic priorities, values, operating context and risk profile.
 Learn more here.